 “Is it even possible to replace my metal halide fixture with another technology?”

-Answering the last question is simple, “Yes you can replace your metal halide fixture.”
+Answering the last question is simple, “Yes you can replace your metal halide fixture with LED lights.”
 The other two require a bit more background to comprehensively cover all the information.
-If you want to what you need to replace a 1,000-watt metal halide, just keep reading.
+If you want to know what you need to replace a 1,000-watt metal halide, just keep reading.

 Replace 1000W HID High Bay

 How many LED watts does it take to replace a 1000 watt metal halide?

 It seems like a straightforward question but the reality is that it’s a little more complicated than that.
 LEDs are designed for lower energy consumption, and as such, naturally have a lower wattage.
 This means that a 60 watt LED light is much, much brighter than its metal halide counterpart.
 Therefore, you cannot base your decision on watts.
 Instead, you need to focus on the number of lumens you need.
 Once you have that figured out, finding a replacement fixture is easy.